Larry Moss (artist)

-Lawrence “Larry” Charles Moss (born September 25, 1970) is an American artist, author and educator who works mainly with latex balloons.
-He is renowned, in the field of large-scale balloon sculpture as art installation, for creating technically and aesthetically challenging sculptures which often incorporate literary, art and pop culture references.
+Lawrence “Larry” Charles Moss (born September 25, 1970) is an American artist, writer and educator who works mainly with latex balloons.
+He is known, in the field of large-scale balloon sculpture as art installation, for creating technically and aesthetically challenging sculptures which often incorporate literary, art and pop culture references.

 In March 2015, The Washington Post ran a profile on Moss which identified him as "the best balloon artist in the world."

 Moss has conceived, organized and constructed large-scale balloon installations in North America, South America, Europe and Asia, including: the world's first piloted flying balloon sculpture, Balloon Manor (a large-scale haunted house made entirely from balloons) and the world's largest, non-round balloon sculpture (see "Soccer Players").
 The latter earned Moss and fellow artist Royal Sorell a Guinness World Record and was featured on an episode of the Ripley's Believe It Or Not!
 TV series.

 Moss recently set a second world record at London's Brick 2014 event, erecting a 20-foot-tall balloon replica of a LEGO minifigure that has been recognized in Guinness World Records 2016.
 Moss is also the founder of one of the first 50, non-academic websites established on the internet: BalloonHQ.com, an online community and resource for amateur and professional balloon artists.
 He currently owns and operates Airigami, LLC, with his wife and business partner, Designer Kelly Cheatle.

-Background
+Early life and education

 Moss grew up in Queens, NY, and studied music at Fiorello H. LaGuardia High School (as featured in the movie “Fame”).
-He began entertaining publicly in 1985, as a New York City street performer, after learning to juggle and perform magic tricks.
-He has since developed a reputation for elevating the art of balloon sculpture to new and unexpected heights, earning favorable reviews from audiences and critics worldwide and displaying installations in more than a dozen countries on four continents.

-His work has been recognized by The Wall Street Journal, the Associated Press, CNN Headline News, PBS, Smithsonian magazine, Cabinet, The Guardian and The Huffington Post.
-In addition, Moss has appeared on programs like The Martha Stewart Show and NBC's Today show.
-He has also performed at the White House on multiple occasions.
-Moss presented at TEDx Rochester in both 2009 ("Building Community through Balloon Sculpture") and 2014 ("Living in a Bubble") and has authored several published books about ballooning.

 Moss graduated from the University of Rochester with an undergraduate degree in Applied Mathematics/Computer Science and a master's degree in Elementary Education and has worked as a programmer.
-Those interests intersect in his performance of "How to Catch a Mouse: Simple Machines at Work," a humorous science-themed program designed to educate and entertain school-age children at the Corning Museum of Glass and elsewhere.
-The program is currently under license and, as such, is performed around the world.